MohamedRadwan-DevOps/MohamedRadwan-DevOps.github.io/_posts/2026-03-12-engineering-kpis-as-code-series-overview.md

 Read Part 11:

+## Part 12: From Script to Platform

+This part explains the transition from individual KPI scripts into a platform shape.
+It focuses on abstraction, the KPI object model, and why standardizing execution patterns is the difference between “automation that works” and a system that can scale across teams without fragmentation.

+Read Part 12:

-## Part 12: Governance and Ownership
+## Part 13: Governance and Ownership

 The final layer is organizational.
 This post formalizes KPI ownership, catalog management, lifecycle review cadence, threshold change governance, and prevention of metric inflation.
 It explains how the system transitions from “automation that works” to “infrastructure the organization can trust,” where definitions remain stable, changes are reviewable, and accountability is explicit.

-Read Part 12:
+Read Part 13:

 ## The Complete Framework